juks/iso-8583-socket-queue/README.md

 One can consider SocketQueue to work with SmartVista and OpenWay processing systems.

 ## Signals
 SocketQueue treats well the TERM, INT and HUP signals.
-It gracefully quits on TERM/INT and resets the stats on HUP signal.
-To force process termination, give it a KILL signal.
+It gracefully quits on TERM/INT and resets the stats/reopens log file on HUP signal.

+“Graceful quit” means that before quitting:
+* there will be no new connections from POS clients accepted
+* active transactions responses will be delivered
+* given amount of auto-reversal requests (if enabled) will be perfprmed.

+To force process termination at any time, give it a KILL signal.

 ## ISO-8583 echo host
 There is a public demo instance of SocketQueue running on the following address: